Purchase Order Financing

 The transaction after all expenses must make a profit for all parties.
 Payment of the money lent to support the transaction can come from any number of sources such as factored receivables.

-Purchase Order Financing is available only to qualified customers.
+Purchase Order Funding is available only to qualified customers.
 PO factoring or financing falls into two types:

 - Finished Goods